fkyprianou/deved-platform/content/blog/en/q1-2023-vonage-developer-news-recap.md

 ### Getting Started With Proactive Connect

-Does your business need to manage campaigns to users, leads, or other large-scale contact groups?
+Does your business need to manage campaigns for users, leads, or other large-scale contact groups?
 Of course, it does!
 Now with [Proactive Connect](https://developer.vonage.com/en/blog/getting-started-with-the-campaign-manager-api-and-ui), you can schedule and send personalized messages, across multiple channels, to different large-scale contact groups.
-But the coolest part is that now you can do it all through a GUI interface built right into your Developer Dashboard!
+But the coolest part is that you can now do it all through a GUI interface built into your Developer Dashboard!

 ### Silent Authentication